e-choness/game-ranking-app/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh

+## Useful Commands

+Update `npm` to version 16.x and above, it's necessary for running the react template.
+To fetch react template, we can use `npm create vite@latest` command.
+And choose `TypeScript` variant.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: